Vigan: Villa Fernandina de Vigan

+Juan de Salcedo, the Spanish conquistador who founded Villa Fernandina de Vigan in 1572.

 Thus, after the successful expedition and the exploration of the North, Juan de Salcedo founded "Villa Fernandina de Vigan" in honor of King Philip II's son, Prince Ferdinand, who died at the age of four.
 From Vigan, Salcedo rounded the tip of Luzón and proceeded to pacify Camarines, Albay, and Catanduanes.
 As a reward for his services to the King of Spain, Salcedo was awarded the old province of Ilocos, which consisted of the modern provinces of Ilocos Norte, Ilocos Sur, Abra, La Union and part of Mountain Province as his hacienda (estate), and was accorded the title of Justicia Mayor de esta Provincia de Ylocos (Province Mayor of Ilocos).

 In 1574, Salcedo returned to the capital of his encomienda (trusteeship), Vigan, bringing with him his soldiers and some Augustinian missionaries to pioneer the evangelization of the Ilocos region.
 He established a Spanish city for the purpose of controlling the neighboring country.

 Governor General Gómez Pérez Dasmariñas, in his account of encomienda dated in Manila on May 31, 1591, states: "The town of Vigan called Villa Fernandina consisted of Spanish settlers; a priest; a Justice Alcalde Mayor (Governor); and a Deputy.
 The King collects 800 tributes (equivalent to 3,200 subjects)."
 During this period, Vigan was composed of 19 barrios (districts).

 Between 1645 and 1660, Vigan was divided into 21 Cabezas de Barrio (Town Mayors) as mentioned in the Libro de Casamiento (Book of Marriage); from the records of the parish house of Vigan found in its archives.
 Separated from the indigenous population, the Chinese migrants were residents in a neighbourhood called El Pariancillo, los Sangleyes del parian (The Sangleyes of the Parian); and the Spanish settlers were residents in a town called Los Españoles de la Villa (The Town Spaniards).
 The Spaniards consisted of about 60 Spanish Households.
-The region of Ilocos where Vigan is located is also recorded to have had 631 mixed Spanish-Filipino families.
+The region of Ilocos where Vigan is located is also recorded to have had 631 Spanish-Filipino families.
 It also had 44,852 native families.
+Specifically, the city of Vigan alone, excluding the other towns of Ilocos had the lion's share of Ilocos' Spanish-Filipino population as the 1818 Spanish census showed Vigan alone had 6,849 native families co-progressing with 421 Spanish-Filipino families.